 Okay, let’s be honest here.
 While companies might be stuck with a legacy system, a small executive search firm will have dedicated tools to do this better.
 An executive recruiter uses recruitment agency software like an ATS and recruitment CRM to automate and streamline the hiring process.
-This reduces the likelihood of manual errors, delays in communication, and allows for a smooth candidate experience.
+This reduces the likelihood of manual errors, and delays in communication, and allows for a smooth candidate experience.

-Companies heavily invest in uncovering their competitors’ marketing strategies, business processes, and whatnot.
+Companies heavily invested in uncovering their competitors’ marketing strategies, business processes, and whatnot.
 But they miss out or rather underestimate the importance of conducting competitor analysis when it comes to recruiting strategies.
 An executive recruiter can capture valuable information and help you identify strengths that can act as counterpoints to your competitors’ weaknesses.
 This way, companies can compete for quality candidates and strengthen their own recruitment efforts.

 Recruiters often specialize in certain areas of business.
 They’re able to map out the current marketplace as well as strategize for future hiring needs for your company.
 So, you can rely on them for hiring good candidates – whether at junior levels or executive levels – and be rest assured of the process.

 As an executive recruiter, it’s important to have a deep understanding of the talent market and ensure that they: